 Level of Change Detection

 Power (1-β) to detect a moderate change (25%) in vegetation parameters based on previous studies in the wet forest community of HAVO is lower (1-β <50%; Appendix C “Precision, Power and Sample Size”) than the targeted 80%.
 Low power for the understory species of this study is due to high variance presumably due to small plot sizes and inadequate sample sizes.
-Because no repeated sampling data was available for the coastal community (KALA), subalpine shrubland, limestone forest, and mangrove forest, power estimates for detecting future changes in these communities were not calculated.
+Because no repeated sampling data were available for the coastal community (KALA), subalpine shrubland, limestone forest, and mangrove forest, power estimates for detecting future changes in these communities were not calculated.